kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 So the 1999 book <em>not</em> covering it does make sense.
 But once that spec acheived Canidate Reco status, things changed...a lot.

 <h3>...And Then Came The DOM</h3>
-Not only would <code>document.getElementById()</code> be the main starting point for DOM manipulation, it would also expose developers to the DOM API as a whole.
-Once they saw how they could use this API to manipulate the page, it led to a burst of creativity.
+Using <code>document.getElementById()</code> as main entry point for DOM manipulation exposed developers to the DOM API as a whole.
+And once they saw how they could use this API to manipulate the page, it inspired a burst of creativity.